hazelcast/hazelcast-reference-manual/src/JClouds.md

 #### Discovering Members on Different Regions

 You can define multiple regions in your jclouds configuration.
-By default, Hazelcast Discovery SPI uses private IP addresses for member connection.
+By default, Hazelcast Discovery SPI uses private IP addresses for member connections.
 If you want the members to find each other over a different region, you must set the system property `hazelcast.discovery.public.ip.enabled` to `true`.
 In this way, the members on different regions can connect to each other by using public IPs.

 ```xml
  ...